Bloomberg News Again Ranks Jason Schenker Among Top Economists And FX Forecasters In The World In Q1 2025

 Bloomberg News Ranked Jason Schenker Among Top Economists and Foreign Exchange Forecasters in the World Through the End of Q1 2025I'm incredibly proud of our strong economic indicator and FX forecast track record and our latest top Bloomberg rankings, which highlight the value we provide to Prestige Economics clients.” - Jason Schenker, President of Prestige EconomicsNEW YORK CITY, NY, UNITED STATES, April 3, 2025 /EINPresswire / -- Prestige Economics is excited to share that Bloomberg News has recognized the world-renowned economist, futurist, and bestselling author Jason Schenker for his exceptional economic indicator and foreign exchange rate forecast accuracy through the end of Q1 2025.

-Bloomberg News Top Rankings for Jason Schenker's U.S. Economic Indicator Forecasts for Prestige Economics through the end of Q1 2025:
+Bloomberg News Q4 2024 Top Rankings for Jason Schenker's U.S. Economic Indicator Forecasts for Prestige Economics through the end of Q1 2025:

 #4 U.S. Unemployment Rate Forecaster in the World